artisan-roaster-scope/artisan/_docs/24-designer.md

 excerpt: ""
 last_modified_at: 2018-05-15T15:59:00-04:00
 toc: false
+author: Michael Herbert
+author_profile: true
 ---

 ### Designer

-Menu>Tools>Designer
+Menu: `Tools` >> `Designer`

 Designer allows you to create a model roast profile.
 Read the following description and then watch a [video](https://artisan-roasterscope.blogspot.com/2019/05/using-artisan-designer.html) on how to use it.

 ![designer](/assets/images/gsg/Designer.png)

-After you have entered Designer mode, to save a profile created in Designer mode, go to Tools>Designer and untick the Designer menu item, and you are left with a regular profile that you can save as any other one.
+After you have entered Designer mode, to save a profile created in Designer mode, go to `Tools` >> `Designer` and untick the Designer menu item, and you are left with a regular profile that you can save as any other one.

 You can also import a profile into Designer from one of your roasts; however, Designer extrapolates the curve from recorded Events in the profile and it won’t look like your exact profile.